RHAM231/My-Django-Website/README.md

 # Goals

 I needed a site up and running quickly without cutting corners on learning how to do front end and back end design.
-I used the methods outlined below.
+I used the methods outlined below to achieve a fully deployed website.

 # My Thought Process and Methods